Metalkiler/Cane-Categorical-Attribute-traNsformation-Environment/cane/README.md

 pip install cane

 ```

+# Suggestions and feedback
-It is still in test version, so any feedback would be appreciated
+Any feedback would be appreciated.
 For questions and other suggestions contact luis.matos@dsi.uminho.pt